Dr4ks/cloudflare_ip_blocker/README.md

 ## Usage

 You can use this software in two ways.
+Before implementing both ways, you need to change `account_id` and `list_id` with your own system's values on `cdf_endpoint` variable.

 1.